canbican/vaadin-gravatars/README.md

-# MyComponent Add-on for Vaadin 8
+# Gravatars Add-on for Vaadin 8

 Gravatars is a UI component add-on for Vaadin 8.